Dental Implants Knoxville TN

 What Types Of Prosthesis Are Available?

-A removable prosthesis (over denture) attaches to a bar or ball in socket attachments, whereas a fixed prosthesis is permanent and removable only by the dentist.
+- A removable prosthesis (over denture) attaches to a bar or ball in socket attachments, whereas a fixed prosthesis is permanent and removable only by the dentist.
+Learn more about the bar attachment denture.

 Dr. Shanks performs in-office implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.